 Céleste at The Lanesborough in Knightsbridge

 Céleste is the new restaurant concept by the illustrious French chef Eric Frechon.
-Set in the main dining area of Knightsbridge luxury hotel The Lanesborough, which reopened in July 2015 after a spectacular renovation, it aims at joining London’s elite fine-dining scene with a low-profile, quality-driven approach.
+Set in the main dining area of Knightsbridge luxury hotel The Lanesborough, which reopened in July 2015 after a spectacular renovation, it aims to join London’s elite fine-dining scene with a low-profile, quality-driven approach.

 I had the pleasure of dining at Frechon‘s Epicure at Le Bristol in Paris; it was March 2008, the restaurant had two Michelin stars at that time (now three) – they were pursuing the third star, which many consider to be the peak of a chef’s creativity and flair – and the food was so good that I couldn’t welcome the news of their London opening with anything but excitement.